zzzprojects/docs/learndapper.com/pages/index.md

 ## What is Dapper?

 Dapper is an open-source object-relational mapping (ORM) library for .NET and .NET Core applications.
-The library allows developers quickly and easily access data from databases without the need to write tedious code.
+The library allows developers to quickly and easily access data from databases without the need to write tedious code.
 Dapper allows you to [execute raw SQL queries](/non-query), map the results to objects, and [execute stored procedures](/stored-procedures), among other things.
 It is available as a [NuGet package](https://dappertutorial.net/download).

  - Dapper is lightweight and fast, making it an ideal choice for applications that require low latency and high performance.
  - It is a simple yet powerful object mapping tool for any .NET language, such as C#, that enables developers to quickly and easily map query results from ADO.NET data readers to instances of business objects.
  - It has excellent support for both [asynchronous and synchronous database queries](/dapper-query/index) and [batching multiple queries](/dapper-query/selecting-multiple-results) together into a single call.
- - Additionally, dapper supports [parameterized queries](/parameters) to help protect against SQL injection attacks.
+ - Additionally, Dapper supports [parameterized queries](/parameters) to help protect against SQL injection attacks.

 ## Does Dapper support .NET Core?